Øster Farimagsgade 5 opg. B, København K, 10 Øster Farimagsgade 5, Building: 10-0-29

 Web Track 2: Retirement and transitions

-The primary goal of the interdisciplinary research conducted in my research group is to enhance person-centred, diversity-sensitive healthcare provision in the context of population aging.
+The primary goal of the interdisciplinary research conducted in my research group is to enhance person-centered, diversity-sensitive healthcare provision in the context of population aging.
+We focus on unlocking and unfolding the diverse values, needs and resources among older adults, and to transform healthcare to make it equitable and reflective of the varieties of experiences, situations and goals of people, often living with multi-morbidity.
 This will contribute towards addressing societal challenges as well as opportunities caused by population aging that has implications for healthcare policy and practice.

-In order to identify innovative approaches to ensuring healthcare services that are accessible, acceptable and of high quality for the increasing number of older adults, we work within an overall frame of interdisciplinary, multi-methods and co-created science.
+In order to identify innovative approaches to ensuring healthcare services that are person-centered and of high quality for the increasing number of older adults, we work within an overall frame of interdisciplinary, multi-methods and co-created science.
 Key partners span across patient groups, municipalities, hospitals, patient associations, entrepreneurs and international organizations.
 We aim to enhance relevance, transferability and ultimately societal impact of research.
+Science communication using multiple channels including radio, blogs, public events, graphic methods, and social media is an important part of our work.

 Fields of interest

-Patient and user engagement/involvement; personcentred care; aging; migration; health services research; co-created science; outreach; impact; intervention studies.
+Patient and user engagement/involvement; personcentred care; aging; migration; health services research; co-created science; outreach; impact; mixed-methods studies; intervention studies.

 Teaching: A range of different academic programs including the BA and MA in Public Health Sciences, the Master of Public Health (MPH) program, the MA in Global Health, MA in Health Sciences and BA in Human Nutrition.